gkjpettet/MarkdownKit/README.md

 1. This documentation
 2. A demo application
 3. Desktop test suites (both `String` and `Text` versions of the module)
-4. A basic iOS application
+4. iOS test suite

 ### The Desktop Test Suites

 There are two test suite projects (`src/Test Suite (String Version)` and `src/Test Suite (Text Version)`) These applications contains three windows: one for running the HTML tests, one for the AST tests and a third as a simple editor.
 Clicking the "Run" button on the toolbar for test windows will run all 649 tests from the [CommonMark 0.29 specification][cm spec], proving the compliance of the parser.
 Feel free to click on an individual test to see the provided input, the expected output and the generated output.

-### The Basic iOS Application
+### The iOS Application Test Suite

-When I say basic, I mean basic.
-This app contains the `Text` based `MarkdownKit` module (for you to use in your own projects).
-The app itself does nothing.
+This is a very basic iOS app which will run the 649 CommonMark HTML tests.
+It contains the `Text` based `MarkdownKit` module (for you to use in your own projects).
+It's designed to run on an iPad in landscape mode.

 ### The Demo Application